INSPIRE-MIF/gp-data-service-linking-simplification/proposals/JRC/ds-linking-simplification-good-practice.md

 | G | If the element `gmd:applicationProfile` is encoded using `gmx:Anchor`, the attribute `gmx:Anchor/@xlink:href` SHALL point to https://inspire.ec.europa.eu/metadata-codelist/SpatialDataServiceType/view. |
 | H | If the element `gmd:applicationProfile` is encoded using `gco:CharacterString`, the text value of `gco:CharacterString` SHALL match the label of https://inspire.ec.europa.eu/metadata-codelist/SpatialDataServiceType/view in the language of the metadata language. |

--- TO BE REVISED, AND ADD NOTE ALSO FOR /req/download-linkage --

-- Within this element, the URL shall point to the response of a "Get View/Download Service Metadata" request of the service providing access to this data set (e.g. the "GetCapabilities" document in the case of an OGC:WFS service).

-- The [INSPIRE MD TG] already recommends the use of the `gmx:Anchor` element, instead of `gco:CharacterString`, when the provided text is a term or code. **This requirements class** enforces the use of this element.
-- The [INSPIRE MD TG] already recommends the use of the `gmx:Anchor` element, instead of `gco:CharacterString`, when the provided text is a term or code. **This requirements class** enforces the use of this element.
--- /END --

 See [Annex A: Examples](#annex-a) for an example of this linkage requirement.

 ### Requirement: INSPIRE Download Service linkage

+- Within the element `gmd:URL` linking to a download service, the URL shall point to the response of a "Get Download Service Metadata" request of the service providing access to this data set (e.g. the "GetCapabilities" document in the case of an OGC:WFS service).

 | Requirement | /req/download-linkage |
 |---|---|